 Bulwark (frontline defender)

-- Primary talents by level priority: Shield Mastery → Taunt Pulse → Fortify Aura
+- Core talents in priority order: Shield Mastery → Taunt Pulse → Fortify Aura

-- Recommended gear archetype: Heavy plate + kite shield + reinforced helm (look for +30% phys mitigation, +12% threat generation, -8% movement)
+- Gear archetype: Heavy plate + kite shield + reinforced helm (look for +30% phys mitigation, +12% threat generation, -8% movement)

-- Recommended play pattern: Hold aggro, anchor choke points, refresh taunt every 10s
+- Combat pattern: Hold aggro, anchor choke points, refresh taunt every 10s

 -